VH-Lab/DID-matlab/docs/development/did-schema.md

 | timestamp | A timestamp in UTC | no parameters |
 | char | A charcter array | length |
 | did_uid   | A DID UID | no parameters |

+`superclasses` lists the superclasses by the locations of their schema files.

+`depends_on` lists the database documents that this document depends on; if any of the documents that this document depends on are deleted, then this document is deleted, too.
+Each `depends_on` field has a name as well as the UID of the document that satisfies that dependency.

+`file` is a list of file names (alphanumeric characters and '_' only) that are associated with the document.
+The location of the file is provided as well; this could be a full path filename on disk, a path relative to the database location, or some other reference.
+It is never opened directly by the user, it is opened with `did.database.openbinaryfile()`.

 ## Example document schema